misskey-dev/node-http-message-signatures/README.md

 ### With http-signature
 Previously, we used `http-signature` (`@peertube/http-signature` to be exact) to parse and verify (Draft) signatures, and this library replaces those implementations as well.

-This is because `TritonDataCenter/node-sshpk` (formerly `joient/node-sshpk`), on which http-signature depends, is slower than `node:crypto`.
+This is because `TritonDataCenter/node-sshpk` (formerly `joient/node-sshpk`), on which http-signature depends, is slower than `crypto`.

 ## ActivityPub Compatibility
 One of the motivations for creating this package is to make Misskey compatible with the Ed25519 signature instead of RSA.
 In doing so, there is a need to ensure compatibility.